stevenblair/rapid61850/README.md

 There are examples of how to use each command from C code in `main_json.c`.
 JSON prettification (formatting with whitespace) can be enabled at compile-time.

+Apart from the Logical Device separator which must be '/', either '.' or '/' can be used to separate items in the object reference.
+All URLs are case-sensitive.

 #### Get value ####

 Returns the value of the specified element.